samiBendou/bashdl/README.md

 ## Usage
 First we assume that you must have at least the following arboresence from root directory :
-- bash
+- bashdl
 - lib
 - src
     - rtl
     - bench

-Put the `.sh` files into the bash directory
+The bashdl directory contains the content of this repository.

 Open a terminal into the `bash` directory and type :